-When this feature is selected, the power window switches, radio, Uconnect® phone system (if equipped), DVD video system (if equipped), power sunroof (if equipped), and power outlets will remain active for up to 10 minutes after the ignition is cycled to OFF.
+When this feature is selected, the power window switches, radio, Uconnect® Phone system (if equipped), DVD video system (if equipped), power sunroof (if equipped), and power outlets will remain active for up to 10 minutes after the ignition is cycled to OFF.
 Opening either front door will cancel this feature.
-To change the Engine Off Power Delay status touch the 0 seconds, 45 seconds, 5 minutes or 10 minutes soft-key.
-Then touch the arrow back soft-key.
+To change the Engine Off Power Delay status, press the "0 seconds," "45 seconds," "5 minutes" or "10 minutes" button on the touchscreen.
+Then press the back arrow button on the touchscreen.